Swedish Brown Beans

 Swedish brown beans.

-The Swedish Brown Bean, or "Phaseolus vulgaris," is dark and amber-colored with a rich, sweet flavor.
-Originally cultivated by the Swedish, these tender beans were not introduced to the United States until the 19th century, where they remain sought-after and familiar.
+The Swedish brown bean (Phaseolus vulgaris), is dark, amber-colored bean with a rich, sweet flavor.
+Originally cultivated by the Swedish, these tender beans were not introduced to the United States until the 19th century.
 They are traditionally served in a sweetened purée with smoked meats.

 Believed to have originated in Peru, beans were spread through trade throughout South and Central America, later being introduced to Europe in the 15th century by Spanish explorers.
 Known as a quality, inexpensive source of protein and nutrition, they have become diet staples in many cultures and are now widely produced in Asia, Europe and North America.